 - 202 student study area, with lockers for you to store your books and belongings, large tables for studying, lots of white board space for writing, and a small lounge area.
-Note: starting Fall 2021, The student area ASB 202 will be available to students only between 8am-5pm M-F. - 202 the accustice conference room contains our accustice thesis/discortation collection - 203 the acoustics conference room contains our acoustics thesis/dissertation collection
+Note: The student area ASB 202 will be available to students only between 8am-5pm M-F. - 203 the acoustics conference room contains our acoustics thesis/dissertation collection